oroinc/documentation/user/back-office/products/master-catalog/index.rst

       :header: "Field","Description"
       :widths: 30, 60

       "**Unit Of Quantity**", "A product unit that is shown by default in the product details page in the storefront.
 Available options are *each*, *hour*, *item*, *kilogram*, *piece*, *set*, and *Parent Category*.
-The latter is used to refer to the same product quantity unit configured for the corresponding parent category."
+The latter refers to the same product quantity unit configured for the corresponding parent category."
-      "**Precision**", "An acceptable value (number of digits after the decimal point) for the quantity that a user may order or add into the shopping list.
-Items and sets are usually whole numbers, and units like kilograms may get precision of 2 to allow buying a custom volume (e.g. 0.5 kg)."
+      "**Precision**", "An acceptable value (number of digits after the decimal point) for the quantity that a user may order or add to the shopping list.
+Items and sets are usually whole numbers, and units like kilograms may get precision of 2 to allow buying a custom volume (e.g., 0.5 kg)."

 .. include:: /user/back-office/products/products/create-simple.rst
    :start-after: start_inventory
    :end-before: finish_inventory

 8. The **Activity** section displays all the :ref:`activities <user-guide-productivity-tools>` available for the selected category, such as *call*, *task*, *email*, *note*, or *calendar event*.
-You can use filters to select any activity type and date of its implementation.
+You can use filters to select any activity type and the date of its implementation.

 .. _master-catalog-visibility:

 9. In the **Visibility** section, you can set a visibility restriction for the master catalog category and the products assigned to this category by clicking the necessary tab.

    * **Visibility to All** --- The default visibility settings of the selected category.
    * **Visibility to Customer Groups** --- The settings that define whether to show or hide the selected category from the group of customers in the storefront.
-Customers may be grouped based on authentication options or type of business that the customers are in.
+Customers can be grouped based on authentication options or the type of business that the customers are in.
    * **Visibility to Customers** --- The settings that define whether to show or hide the selected category from the user's organization or business unit (customer) in the storefront.

 In the tab, select one of the following options: